byu-is-566/is-566-09-dbt-1-instructions/README.md

 ## Overview of the Lab

-Before jumping into the weeds, I'm going to provide a summary of the things you'll be doing and the overall goal of the assignment and the tasks I'll be asking you to accomplish.
+Before jumping into the weeds, I'm going to provide a summary of the things you'll be doing and the overall goal of the assignment/tasks I'll be asking you to accomplish.

 In short, we're going to be building a portion of a data warehouse from scratch, starting with raw source data from two external "systems", then progressively transforming and improving that data in a series of warehouse tables that roughly follow the bronze, silver, and gold layers we've discussed in the past.
-(Of course, a complete warehouse build is too big a task for a single assignment, so we'll be doing enough to get a feel for it without going too far into the redunancies.)
+(Of course, a complete warehouse build is too big a task for a single assignment, so we'll be doing enough to get a feel for it without going too far into the redundancies.)
 Here are the general steps you'll be following:
-1. First (and before we even setup our dbt environment), we're going to load some "source" data into a dedicated schema that will represent the "external system" from which that data is supposedly coming.
+1. First (and before we even set up our dbt environment), we're going to load some "source" data into a dedicated schema that will represent the "external system" from which that data is supposedly coming.
 This will give us a chance to remind ourselves how to use Snowflake (!), and should be a nice warmup exercise.
 2. Next, we'll ensure that you have dbt available and configured to run in your local environment, and we'll step through a sample model that I've created for you to use as a reference when you go to build out your own models.
 3. Here's where the fun begins: we'll start with the simpler of two data pipelines that will pass data through the warehouse.
 These pipelines will start with the _bronze layer_ (comprised of "sources", "base models", and "seeds", to use the dbt terms).
 From these, we'll derive the _silver layer_ in the form of "staging" and "intermediate" tables, in which we'll do some light cleaning, renaming, and otherwise enriching the data to support a few downstream analyses.
 4. As if that wasn't enough, we'll then go through the process _again_, this time with some slightly more challenging semi-structured data.
-We'll take those data through a similar flow ("sources", "base models", then "staging" and "intermediate" tables).
+We'll take that data through a similar flow ("sources", "base models", then "staging" and "intermediate" tables).
-5. We'll finish up with a few small examples of _gold layer_ analysis models that use the data we've prepare in the _silver_ tables to inform a few realistic use cases.
+5. We'll finish up with a few small examples of _gold layer_ analysis models that use the data we've prepared in the _silver_ tables to inform a few realistic use cases.
 (It turns out that we'll just scratch the surface of the _gold_ assets that we'd typically see, but them's the breaks, as they say.)

 > "Okay, already.
 Let's start building."